Malmö Redhawks: Reconstruction

 In early 2012, Malmö Redhawks stated that the financial situation needed to be reviewed, after Hugo Stenbeck had withdrawn from the organisation.
 They filed for economic reconstruction on 11 April 2012.
 The filing was granted the following day.
-The team re-negotiated the most expensive player contracts in order to reduce the total salary cap from 30 million SEK down to 18 million.
+The team re-negotiated the most expensive player contracts in order to reduce the total squad salary from 30 million SEK to 18 million.

 On 17 May 2012 it was announced that Malmö Redhawks and Hugo Stenbeck had agreed that Stenbeck would help buy out Linus Klasen and Hannu Toivonen due to their expensive contracts.

 After the 2011–12 season, Patrik Sylvegård was appointed CEO and sports director, and Redhawks profile Mats Lusth was acquired as the new assistant coach.
 A Sports Committee was also created, which includes people with strong connection to Malmö Redhawks.
 Ulf Taavola continued as head coach like the previous season when he took over Leif Strömberg.
 Malmö Redhawks had to sign a lot of new players.
 The players who remained from last season were Pontus Sjögren, Emil Carnestad, Stefan Lassen, Alexander Ribbenstrand, Robin Alvarez, Lukas Eriksson, Magnus Häggström, Tomas Kollar and Roger Olsson.

-The Malmö Redhawks started the 2012–13 season bad, and after 17 games played, the team had only taken 21 points, which was far from even a playoff spot towards Kvalserien.
+The Malmö Redhawks started the 2012–13 season in poor fashion and after 17 games played, the team had only taken 21 points, which was far from even a playoff spot towards Kvalserien.
 Eventually, the team began a massive boost, which went through the month of November without a single loss after regulation time, and took a total of 24 out of 27 points that month.
 As a result of the great effort in November, the Redhawks were located in fifth place in the league by early December.
 In January, the team began a losing streak and lost eight games in a row.
 The team finished in ninth place, which was the worst placing the team had since the large investments during the late 1980s.
 In Malmö, the season was over on March 2, when the regular season was finished.
+Having won the 2013–14 HockeyAllsvenskan the year after they fell just short of qualifying for the first tier with a 4th place finish and 15 points in the 2014 Kvalserien.